MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

   3. Select **G/L Account** on **Purchase Order** or **Purchase Invoice** line. s4. **TDS Section**, **Location Code** and **T.A.N No.** fields should not be blank.

-### TDS to be calculated on Vendor Invoice (through General Journal, Purchase Journal, Purchase Invoice or Purchase Order)
+### TDS to be calculated on vendor invoice (through general journal, purchase journal, purchase invoice or purchase order)

 In the given scenario, vendor has issued an invoice for INR 50,000 on which 2% TDS is applicable under TDS Section 194C.